 If an issue arises between you and a tenant over the course of the rental period, the tenancy agreement will be crucial in the resolution.
 If the tenancy agreement doesn’t state anything on the topic, the tenant can’t be expected to know your preferred approach.
 However, listing your preferences in the tenancy agreement ensures that the tenant must abide by your rules throughout the rental period.

 Are you a landlord with a property to let?
 At Proper Local, we offer a range of services that will minimise your stress and find the right tenant for your property.
+We also offer free rental valuations in E14 postcodes.
 Check out our landlord services page to see what we can do for you, or contact us for more information.